swyxio/ai-notes/TEXT_CHAT.md

 		-   **April**: Facebook opened up its [Messenger platform](http://newsroom.fb.com/news/2016/04/messenger-platform-at-f8/) at F8 and Telegram announced a [prize](https://telegram.org/blog/botprize) for bot developers
 		-   **May**: Google announced its own Allo Messenger and voice-enabled home speaker at [I/O](http://www.theverge.com/2016/5/18/11701030/google-io-2016-keynote-highlights-announcements-recap), and Amazon made the sneakily-successful Alexa [accessible in a browser](https://arc.applause.com/2016/05/31/amazon-echo-web-browser/), without Echo hardware
 		-   **June**: Today at [WWDC](http://www.wired.com/2016/06/heres-everything-apple-announced-wwdc-2016/), Apple _finally_ opened up iMessage to 3rd-party integrations and announced the Siri SDK
+	- 2017 Microsoft Tay
+		-  [https://voicebot.ai/2021/06/01/microsoft-is-developing-a-bing-chatbot-similar-to-cortana/](https://voicebot.ai/2021/06/01/microsoft-is-developing-a-bing-chatbot-similar-to-cortana/) speculates it's something dating back to at least 2017 (so drawing on the Tay codebase/framework): The chatbot appears to be the successor to the Bing InfoBot, first announced in 2017 before apparently fizzling before a launch.
+Chat, like the InfoBot, runs on the Microsoft Bot Framework direct assistance and has at least a limited amount of casual conversation to its capabilities.
+		- first mention of Sydney in Dec 2021
 	- 2018 FACEBOOK M https://en.wikipedia.org/wiki/M_(virtual_assistant)
 - Third Chatbot wave
 	- Mar 2022 - Inflection AI https://greylock.com/portfolio-news/a-new-paradigm-in-human-machine-interaction/